tdas/delta/experimental/sparkshell/README.md

-# SparkApp - Spark SQL REST Server
+# SparkShell - Spark SQL REST Server

 A simple REST API server that executes Spark SQL commands and returns results as JSON.